Top 10 Office Projects Under Construction in Miami

-Despite the pandemic’s severe impact on Florida, real estate development in Miami forged ahead.
+Despite the pandemic’s severe impact on Florida, real estate development in the Miami office space market has forged ahead.
 As of July, the metro’s office pipeline included 18 projects totaling more than 3.7 million square feet, Yardi Matrix data shows.
 Most of the upcoming projects are mixed-use and transit-oriented, while two of them—included in the list below—are headquarters developments.

 Groundbreaking work has been completed for two projects so far in 2020, while four developments encompassing 341,000 square feet have come online year-to-date.
 Additionally, nearly 2.2 million square feet is slated for delivery by year-end.
 Here’s a breakdown of the largest projects under construction in the metro as of July, based on Yardi Matrix data.

 10. MedSquare Health